Leinster Senior Hurling Championship: Promotion and relegation

+Qualification for subsequent competitions

 Qualification for the All-Ireland Championship

 As of the 2018 championship, qualification for the All-Ireland Championship has changed due to the abolition of the qualifiers.
 The Leinster champions continue to receive a bye to the All-Ireland semi-final while the defeated Leinster finalists enter the All-Ireland quarter-finals.
 The third-placed team in the group enter the All-Ireland Championship at the preliminary quarter-final stage where they play either the champions or runners-up of the Joe McDonagh Cup.